Dionna Ndlovu

 o I believe that the instructions for a body are simpler than mankind defines.

-o I believe that devised theater is a more organic way to find truthfulness in the moment.
+o I believe that devised theater is a more organic way toward truth.